xuchen-ethz/UPG-GAN/README.md

 <br><br><br>

-# Unpaired Pose-Guided Human Image Generation
+# UPG-GAN
+This is the code base for our paper [**Unpaired Pose-Guided Human Image Generation**](todo: add link).We propose a new network architecture to generate human images from body part models, with unpaired training dataset.

+Here you can find the necessary training and testing code, and the datasets and pre-trained models for **shirt and tshirt**(upper body) and **suit and dress** (full body).

 ## Prerequisites
 - Linux or macOS
 - Python 2 or 3
-- CPU or NVIDIA GPU + CUDA CuDNN
+- NVIDIA GPU + CUDA CuDNN

 ## Getting Started
 ### Installation